denisoed/obsidian-orthography/README.md

 * Displaying options for correcting word mistakes
 * Correct a word mistake in one click

+## For Developers

+### How to get started developing

+1. Create new vault(folder) in Obsidian.
+For example `Orthography`

+2. In the terminal, go to the `./Orthography/.obsidian` folder and create there the `plugins` folder

+3. Clone the repository into the `plugins` folder: `git clone https://github.com/denisoed/obsidian-orthography.git`

+4. Install dependencies: `npm i`

+5. And run for develop: `npm run dev`

 ## Pricing

 This plugin is provided to everyone for free, however if you would like to